 How to Report Rental Income on a US Tax Return

-In this article, we will discuss how your legal status as a business affects the reporting of your rental income on the US Federal Tax return.
 In return, I hope this will help you through the labyrinth of deciding how your rental income will be reported on the tax return.

 How to Report Rental Income On US Federal Tax Return?